 The mountain isn’t only for mountain biking, however.
 Many of the same trails also provide a place for quiet enjoyment of nature and scenic views of the mountains and valleys surrounding Missoula.
-Five Valleys is proud to be a part of ensuring that Marshall Mountain can continue to connect people of all ages and interests to the land, and we are thrilled that our partnerships with MTB and others are providing opportunities for community members to help build the Marshall Mountain of the 21st century.
+The mountain has long been a popular access point for backcountry skiers.

 Header photo by Tom Robertson

 In late June, the Missoula community was greeted with news that the base area of Marshall Mountain, the neighboring parcel to Five Valley’s 160 acres on the mountain, had come under new ownership.